 Established in 2007 in memory of Meyer Greenstein (UC '40), the Meyer (Mike) Greenstein Memorial Student Award for Writing Excellence offers a single prize of up to $1,000 each year for excellence in any of these categories:

 - Short Story

 Conditions Governing the Greenstein Award:

 - All entries shall automatically be entered into each of the competitions for which they are eligible.
-Students may submit no more than one entry in each of the following categories: Academic Essay on English or French Literature; Academic Essay on a Topic Other than English or French Literature; Other Prose; Poetry; Drama; Novel; and Short Story.
+Students may submit no more than one entry in each of the following categories: Academic Essay; Public Writing; Poetry; Drama; Short Story; and Other Prose.